forderud/WindowsClientAuth/README.md

 Proxy settings can either be configured from "Windows Settings" -> "Proxy" or using the [`Netsh winhttp set advproxy`](https://learn.microsoft.com/en-us/windows/win32/winhttp/netsh-exe-commands#set-advproxy) command

-How to inspect proxy settings:
+How to inspect proxy settings (if running Win11):
 ```
 > netsh winhttp show advproxy